mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `resolvers` is a comma separated list with the IP addresses of external DNS servers that Mesos-DNS will contact to resolve any DNS requests outside the `domain`.
 We ***recommend*** that you list the nameservers specified in the `/etc/resolv.conf` on the server Mesos-DNS is running.
 Alternatively, you can list `8.8.8.8`, which is the [Google public DNS](https://developers.google.com/speed/public-dns/) address.
 The `resolvers` field is required.

 `timeout` is the timeout threshold, in seconds, for connections and requests to external DNS requests.
 The default value is 5 seconds.

+`email` is the email address of the Mesos domain name administrator.
+It is associated with the SOA record for the Mesos domain.
+The format is `mailbox-name.donain`, using a `.` instead of `@`.
+For example, if the email address is `root@mesos-dns.mesos`, the `email` field should be `root.mesos-dns.mesos`.
+The default value is `root.mesos-dns.mesos`.